MysteryPancake/Houdini-VBD/README.md

 | <img src="./images/massspring.png"> | <img src="./images/neohookean.png"> |

 WIP of Vertex Block Descent (VBD) in Houdini.
-It runs in Houdini natively without plugins, as god intended.
+It runs natively without plugins, as god intended.

-There's an OpenCL version for performance, and a VEX version for debugging.
+There's an OpenCL version for performance, and an old VEX version if you want to understand how it works.
 Both are included in the HIP files.

 I stole everything from [TinyVBD](https://github.com/AnkaChan/TinyVBD), some bits from [AVBD](https://github.com/savant117/avbd-demo2d), [Gaia](https://github.com/AnkaChan/Gaia) and some ideas from the papers.